Playing it like it is

-I was on the verge to ditching AppleMusic because its algorithms continually failed to understand what music I like and, for my part, me not being bothered to train it by clicking “Like” and “Dislike” and pretending to have any agency over what appears in my NewMusic mix every Friday when I know full well garnered data must already show exactly what I listen to, when, how often and for how long.
+I was on the verge of ditching AppleMusic because its algorithms continually failed to understand what music I like and, for my part, me not being bothered to train it by clicking “Like” and “Dislike” and pretending to have any agency over what appears in my NewMusic mix every Friday when I know full well garnered data must already show exactly what I listen to, when, how often and for how long.
 “The more you use it the more accurately its suggestions are” it promised, but either AppleMusic is more simple than I imagined or I have hidden depths.
 Or shallows.

-Last Friday’s New Music Mix unexpectedly threw up the Andante con moto of Beethoven’s Appasionata Sonata played by Claudio Arrau in a previously unreleased 1959 recording.
+To my surprise, Last Friday’s New Music Mix unexpectedly threw up the Andante con moto of Beethoven’s Appasionata Sonata played by Claudio Arrau in a previously unreleased 1959 recording.
 The piece was filled with drama but the drama was that of the music – which, Beethoven being Beethovern – wasn’t lacking in it, but it was without any drama added or emphasized by the pianist to state their personal connection with or interpretation of the music.
 It was oddly refreshing, as if I was hearing it for the first time, unembellished and unadorned.
 It was wonderful.
 Even so, I’m still slightly wary.

 I’m wary because one of the reasons Beethoven’s music never disappears is that it can be reformatted and reinterpreted to suit the taste of the times (in much the same way anything Le Corbusier said or did).
 This is either proof of genius or our current working definition of it.
 Beethoven symphonies can be blown up and played with double orchestras as Victorian concert goers demanded, or they can be downscaled and daintily played with antique instruments as was popular in the late 20th century, or they could be transcribed for solo piano and played and enjoyed in front parlors in the late 19th.
 Somewhere amongst all this an essential musicality remains.
 Certain artists may exaggerate certain aspects of it and make us hear something anew and but my suspicion is that these new interpretations merely fit the prevailing taste of our times for novelty.
 But how can we ever tell if we’re hearing something anew if all we’ve ever known is a succession of persons putting their own spin on it?
-[Either we’re all driving this bus or nobody is!]
+Either we’re all driving this bus or nobody is!
 We’re stuck in an endless cycle of reimagining without ever knowing the reference.

-This is what I noticed about that 1959 Claudio Arrau recording. or at least that movement.
+This is what I noticed about that 1959 Claudio Arrau recording, or at least that movement.
 Arrau played it like it was and didn’t bring anything to the piece that wasn’t there already.
 If we compare it to what we’re used to hearing, he seems to be downplaying it, almost to the point of the performer being invisible, transparent, but I suspect this is just us noticing an absence of showmanship, “individuality” and “personality”.

 But was the Claudio Arrau recording really lost I wonder?
 Is it really possible for a major radio station to misplace a major recording by a renowned pianist in his prime?
 Or did it just not fit the taste of the time?
 The word “restrained” in this contemporary description suggests so, and wonders if it will really fit the taste of our times when a tortured and thundery Beethoven with wild hair still best fits our image of the composer.